fuse-compound/Fuse.StreamingPlayer/README.md

         - Artwork
         - Duration
         - Progress
-- Allows you to supply a full playlist of tracks in order to support lock screen controls.
+- Allows you to supply a full playlist of tracks from JS

+## JS API
+It exposes a JavaScript API called `PlaylistPlayer` which is reachable by `require('PlaylistPlayer')`.
+I'll fill this section in when I've finished this (see the big ol' warning at the top :p) You can also look at the [example](./Examples/Basics/MainView.js) to see where we are going with this.

 ## Limitations